rubymonolith/restomatic/README.md

 end
 ```

-That's not really inheritence; rather, it's a class method DSL that configures instances methods.
+That's not really inheritance; rather, it's a class method DSL that configures instances methods.
 Why not just modify the instance methods themselves?

 That's how Oxidizer does it: